rebryk/profanity-brute-force/README.md

 # Profanity Exploit

-## What is this?
-This is a clone of the original [profanity repo](https://github.com/johguse/profanity) that also includes an implementation of the exploit that allows the reconstruction of a private key from a wallet's public key if it was generated using Profanity.

-For example, I was able to brute-force my friend’s private key on my MacBook M1 Pro (16 Gb) in 26 minutes.
+This is a tool to exploit a profanity hack and reconstruct a private key from a wallet that was generated using [Profanity](https://github.com/johguse/profanity).
+I was able to brute-force my friend’s private key on my MacBook M1 Pro (16 Gb) in 26 minutes.

+<img width="1280" alt="etherscan" src="https://user-images.githubusercontent.com/4231665/233859198-53f1e2e2-68d0-4c1c-a94e-8322a1f897ce.png">

+## Profanity hack

+Profanity is an Ethereum vanity address generation tool that allows you to create wallets with fancy addresses.
+It generates addresses in parallel by exploiting GPU power with OpenCL.

+But the problem is that Profanity uses a random 32-bit vector to seed 256-bit private keys, which makes it possible to brute-force private keys for wallets that were generated using the tool.

 You can read more about the exploit in [this tweet](https://twitter.com/yrebryk/status/1577685782621573122) or [this blog post](https://medium.com/@rebryk/how-to-hack-a-vanity-address-generated-with-profanity-ffad61ecacd2).

-<img width="1280" alt="etherscan" src="https://user-images.githubusercontent.com/4231665/233859198-53f1e2e2-68d0-4c1c-a94e-8322a1f897ce.png">

 ## How to check if your wallet is affected?